AdnanH901/Walmart_data_analysis/README.md

 # Executive Summary
 ## Overview of Findings
     ***PICTURE***
 From 2010-2012, Walmart attains a monthly sales average of **600,000,000**.
 Stores classified as *Type A*, which is **64%** of them, contribute to the most sales averaging **20,000** sales per store.
 Walmart performs much better during the hotter seasons, spring and summer, compared to the colder seasons, autumn and winter.
-Holidays (such as christmas) are days that contribute to a large number of sales, around 10% to 20% of a given months sales.
+Holidays, such as Christmas, are days that contribute to a large number of sales, with the corrsponding week contributing around 10% to 20% of a given months sales.
+January and November have performed the worst with sale numbers contributing only 5% and 6% respectively of sales overall.